Kadambar koil Shiva Temple (considered holier than Kasi):

 From here, we then went to Thennangur, the Pandurangan temple for the concluding day festival of Gokulashtami.
 The temple is built by Haridoss Swamigal through the collections from his bhajans and the deity is majestic and beautiful.
 The temple is a modern day temple in Puri Jagannath temple style and is famous for its daily and special decorations.
 When we went, the deity was decorated with Sandhana Kappu beautifully, since the day was the Guru (Haridoss Swamigal) siddhi day.
 This particular decoration is done only once a year on this day.
 A more detailed web site is available here.
 Since this has become a famous tourist place, you will find lots of websites/ blogs covering this temple.
 The bhajans were going on in the opposite Guru mandapam and it was a pleasure to hear and sing there.

-It is believed that Madurai meenakshi is born at Thennangur and so there is a temple nearby for Meenkashi-Sundareswarar where all the navagrahams appear with their spouses.
+According to Kanchi Mahaperiyava Madurai Meenakshi Amman was born at Thennangur and so there is a temple nearby for Meenkashi-Sundareswarar where all the navagrahams appear with their spouses.
 There is also a Lakshmi Narasimhar temple nearby.
 Somehow, when we visit this place we get immense pleasure and we visit this atleast once in 2-3 months.
 We finished our lunch at the temple itself where the free food is being served everyday for atleast 100 people.
 Each day feed is being sponsored by donors mostly NRIs.

 Update on 13th Feb 2008: A more recent travelogue on Thennangur is available here.